kingparra/hpfp/08_-_recursion/outline.rst

 * 8.1 Recursion

   * p1.
-What makes a function recursive.
-Indefinite repetitions.
+Characteristics of a recursive function definition.
+(This paragraph is not a definition of recursion itself, as a general idea, and it's not to be taken literally.)
+Input determines when the evaluation of a recursive process will end.

   * p2.
-Recursion is a pattern that occurs in language and nature.
-Indefinite repetitions.
+An example of recursion in language.
+A limited recursive expression can produce an unlimited number of computations.
+The number of repetitions are not defined beforehand, but determined by the input.

   * p3.
-Haskell and lambda calculus have similar evaluation strategies, and recursive anonymous function literals can be written using the Y-combinator in both languages.
+Haskell and lambda calculus have similar evaluation strategies, and recursive anonymous function literals can be written using combinators like the Y-combinator in both languages.

   * p4.
 Recursion is the only method of expressing repetition in Haskell, so you need to understand it in order to read other peoples code.
 Something about leaky abstractions and HOFs.

 * 8.2 Factorial!